A closed-measure approach to stochastic approximation: Introduction

+vanishes asymptotically; here we have denoted $x^+_k$ and $x^-_k$ the points at which the sequence $(x_i)$ enters and exits the ball $B$ for the $k$-th time, respectively.
+Observe that the asymptotic vanishing of this quantity implies a ``slow down'' of the sequence $(x_i)$ (i.e., if $x^+_k=x_{i+N}$ and $x^-_k=x_i$, the distance traversed $\|x^+_k-x^-_k\|=\|x_{i+N}-x_i\|$ grows smaller with respect to the time $\sum_{j=i}^{i+N}\epsilon_j$ this takes), at least when we know that $\|x^+_k-x^-_k\|$ is uniformly bounded away from 0.
+This generalizes some of the results of \cite{bolte2020long}.

+The framework considered in this paper fits, in particular, the case in which $H$ is the Clarke subdifferential of a Lyapunov function $V$; see Corollary \ref{cor:compens}.
+Other interesting applications are presented in Section \ref{sec:app}, and include the stochastic descent and heavyball algorithms, and the best-response dynamics in games.

-The paper is organized as follows.
+The plan of the paper is the following.
 Section~\ref{sec:prelim} presents known facts about differential inclusions and subdifferentials.
 Section~\ref{sec:closed} introduces Young's superposition principle for closed measures, along with useful consequences.
-Section~\ref{sec:main} is devoted to the convergence analysis of the iterates.
-Section~\ref{sec:app} reviews some applications to optimization and game theory.
+Section~\ref{sec:main} gives the main results of the paper and is devoted to the development of the analysis of the long-term dynamics of the iterates and their convergence.
+Section~\ref{sec:app} gives some applications to optimization and game theory.